 The two year period in which the UK and the EU will negotiate the UK’s terms of withdrawal from the EU remains unchanged and moves on relentlessly.
-Formal Brexit negotiations with the EU started on Monday 19 June.

 If no agreement on the arrangements for the UK’s withdrawal is reached, Brexit will occur on 29 March 2019 unless all Member States unanimously agree otherwise.
+There may be a transition period from 30 March 2019 to 31 December 2020.

 The UK’s exit from the European Union does, however, raise crucial issues as to the potential legal consequences and impact on business activities in the UK.